pre-srfi/template/README.md

 # Acknowledgements

+???
 Give credits where credits is due.

+# References

+???
+Optional section with links to web pages, books and papers that helped design the SRFI.

 # Copyright